ftpmsgx/ndf2mp4/README.md

 + Download source code
 + Use IDEA to build (currently, you can also run directly, you don’t need to build)
++ Choose the operation you want.
 + When "Please input NDF file name and path(E.g: D:/directory/xxx.ndf)(Max file size is 2GB):" appears, enter the corresponding file path and file name in the back
     + For example: D:\Program Files\N0vaDesktop\N0vaDesktopCache\game\1629097346639_711.ndf
+    + It depends on the operation you choose.
 + Finally press enter

 ### Defects